-oward said he had some good news for me and produced a thick ent on Bass Strait ferry subsidies, as part of a Tasmania package, he intended to announce in Launceston.
-I'd spoken to the Package Council in Angust about extending the existing Bass Strait equalisation subsidy (making cars cheaper to ship across the to passengers; this would allow foot traffic to board the ferral low as \$50.
-At that stage the subsidy was for vehicles only, and it to take a car to get any benefit; again, it was geared to the entity of the counsin industry, who wanted mobile passengers.
-I wanted a fare to benefit all Tasmanian businesses so it was like getting on a bus to cross the strait.
-Howard had given me a good hearing and my advisers, in constant contact with the PM's office, were convinced he was going to come good.
-The news was passed on to the National Sea Highway Committee, a business libbly group led by Melbourne lawyer Peter Brohier, who had been pushing this principle for 10 years.
-They were ecstatic.
+forward said he had some good news for sea and produced a thick ent on Bass Strait ferry subsidies; as part of a Tasmania package he intended to autounce in Launceston.
+Ed spoken to the PM State Council in August about extending the existing Bass Strait equalisation subsidy (making ears cheaper to ship across the to passengers; this would allow foot teather to board the ferrill low is \$50.
+At that stage the subsidy was for vehicles only so it is take a car to get any benefit; again, it was geared to this vertile to take a car to get any benefit; again, it was geared to this vertile to take a car to get any benefit; again, it was geared to this vertile to take a car to get any benefit; again, it was geared to this a fare to bend it all Trisination businesses so it is a like getting and to the sets that steplit.
+However, had given me suggested in long and to a decay, in a result of contact with the PM's office, were making the was some on the good.
+The news was passed on to the National Scar Highway than all as a business lobby group led by Melbourne lawyer Peter Brokher, who had been pushing this principle for 10 years.
+They were costable.

-I excitedly gripped the PM's offering:
+I excitedly gripped the PM's offering